philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   matching does not imply paying the same compensation ('paying market').
 Matching means creating as much value for your employees."
 * "Companies create more attractive working conditions to lower WTS.
 They then share this value by reducing compensation.
-As long as th drop in WTS is greater than the reduction in salaries, both employees and companies are better off."
+As long as the drop in WTS is greater than the reduction in salaries, both employees and companies are better off."
 * Lowering wages after improving WTS is hard, for two reasons:
   * 1) power - the company is easily seen as abusing its bargaining power over employees, even if in